Signs You May be Grinding Your Teeth at Night

 It's possible to diagnose nighttime teeth grinding by looking out for some physical signs.
 If you have any broken or chipped teeth, plus dull headaches and earaches in the morning, then this could indicate that you're likely grinding your teeth while sleeping.
 There might also be indentations on either side of your tongue from where it rubs against the cheek during sleep, as well as wear down enamel over time due to continual teeth grinding throughout the night.
 Have these things happened to you?
 It may be a sign that those late-night grindings are doing more damage than expected.

 When it comes to bruxism, if left unchecked for an extended period of time, it can cause permanent damage to gums and jaw structure.
 To treat bruxism effectively, the underlying causes need to be identified first, such as stress, in order to determine the next steps like cognitive behavioral therapies or lifestyle changes.
 Some examples of these lifestyle modifications could include limiting caffeine intake before bedtime and choosing relaxation methods such as yoga or meditation when applicable, which are especially helpful with stress or anxiety-related issues.
-Lastly, wearing a night guard while sleeping is also considered a physical treatment method that might help alleviate symptoms associated with grinding teeth at night.
+Lastly, wearing a mouth guard while sleeping is also considered a physical treatment method that might help alleviate symptoms associated with grinding teeth at night.

 Top Strategies for Alleviating Teeth Grinding and Improving Sleep